 Calcium Oxalate is compound within kidney stones, and in excessive amounts, oxalate can build up an imbalance within your body.

 Oxalate-rich foods normally have high amounts of other good nutrition.
 They include leafy greens and other nutritional foods such as spinach, rhubarb, beetroot, soy products, potatoes, and peanuts.
 But generally, we don’t consume tea like we do other food.

 Taking oxalate and caffeine into consideration, this study suggests 50-60mg of should be our daily limit.
 If you have a good diet then you can have up to 100mg a day.
 While this study might suggest we have at max 5-6 cups of tea, this study uses black tea bags, when compared to loose leaf tea, brew a lot faster, leaving you with a very strong brew after 5 minutes.

 A bonus note, according to this study, if you drink tea with milk, the milk molecules can bind to the oxalates and not be absorbed, hooray for milk tea!

-Tannins are compounds in tea that bind to iron in certain foods, making it unable to be absorbed.
-Products that contain tannins are Tea, coffee, wine and chocolate.
+Tannins are compounds in tea that bind to iron in certain foods, making them unable to be absorbed.
+Products that contain tannins are Tea, coffee, wine, and chocolate.
 Green tea is known as a 'negative calories’ as it has these iron-binding properties which stop certain nutrition from being absorbed in the stomach.